bytebase/bytebase.com-old/content/docs/en/sql-review/review-rules/supported-rules.md

 #### How the rule works

-Bytebase alert users if there are COMMIT statements.
+Bytebase alerts users if there exists COMMIT statement.

 #### Support database engine